-- What is an exhaust manifold gasket?
-How to replace a manifold gasket?
+- The importance of an exhaust manifold gasket, and why you need to replace a manifold gasket

 - What does an exhaust manifold gasket do?

 - Signs that an exhaust manifold gasket needs replacing

 - How to replace an exhaust manifold gasket

 Like any vehicle that uses an internal combustion engine, cars are home to several types of gaskets.
 Understanding the role of each item, as well as what can happen when they become faulty, is a key responsibility that every mechanic or automotive industry worker must accept.
 The exhaust manifold gasket is one that should rank very high on your agenda as it is one of the most likely to experience problems.

 This guide will provide everything you need to know, from its healthy function to replacing faulty items.